wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

 ![!API Discovery – Sample Data](../images/about-wallarm-waf/api-discovery/api-discovery-sample-data.png)

-API discovery is a continuous process therefore so the time required for complete API structure discovery depends on the traffic diversity and intensity.
-If you update the API and the traffic structure is adjusted, API Discovery updates the built API structure.

 ## Using built API structure

 The API Discovery section provides many options for the build API structure usage.